Capstone-Projects-2019-Fall/ATC/README.md

 4) ATC can do a simple follow me going fowards to follow the user as the user gets further away from the car.

 ## Bugs
+Known bug 1:
+Images in the server are not displayed to the web app.
+There is an issue with loading the images from the server when trying to display them to the web app photos page.

+Known bug 2:
-1) The follow me feature is not completely matured.
-It can only follow the users if they are in frame and are only moving away or closer to the vehichle, the vehicle cannot turn with the follow me feature.
+The follow me feature is not completely matured.
+It can only follow the users if they are in frame and are only moving away or closer to the vehicle, the vehicle cannot turn with the follow me feature.

+Known bug 3:
-2) The frames per second and live stream is off by an average of a  second from real time (may vary due to internet connection)
+The frames per second and live stream is off by an average of a second from real time (may vary due to internet connection).

 ## How to run ATC
 This you will need: